PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

 #### Radon sample

-A radon sample can be extracted from air by collecting  Radon-decay products on a balloon.
+A radon sample can be extracted from air by collecting  Radon-decay products on a balloon, which is elextrostatically charged by rubbing.
 The mix of isotopes is dominated by the short-lived daughter nuclei Po-218, Pb-14, Bi-214 and Po-214, as is shown in the graph below.

   ![Collection of Radon decay products on a (charged) balloon.](images/Ra-onBalloon.png)